A Passion for Healthy, Mindful Eating & Ayurveda

-Meredith Klein, the founder of Pranaful, is a Los Angeles-based private chef and mindfulness teacher who is passionate about helping individuals experience radical transformation through the practices of meditation and healthy, mindful eating.
-She creates internationally-inspired, Ayurvedically-influenced organic cuisine, and offers nourishment education workshops and consultations.
-A student of Zen Master Thich Nhat Hanh, Meredith teaches meditation at retreats and workshops, in addition to offering one-on-one mindfulness-based life coaching.
+Meredith Klein, the founder of Pranaful, is a Los Angeles-based private chef and Ayurveda lifestyle coach who is passionate about helping individuals experience radical transformation through the practices of meditation and healthy, mindful eating.
+She creates internationally-inspired, Ayurvedically-influenced organic cuisine, and offers workshops and retreats in addition to 1-on-1 consultations.

-Meredith's food is regularly showcased at yoga events across the country, including Yoga Tree San Francisco, retreats with Steve Ross - host of Oxygen TV's "Inhale" - and the acclaimed Casa Barranca eco-sanctuary in Ojai, California.
+Meredith's food is regularly showcased at yoga and mindful living events across the country.
 She provides food for private parties and events in addition to offering personal chef services.
-Meredith has taught classes and workshops at Google's Los Angeles office, the Lightening in a Bottle festival, UCLA, and UC-Berkeley.
-She is also the creator of an award-winning organic vegan frozen yogurt, sold exclusively at Yoga-urt in Glendale, CA, and has consulted with other restaurants and cafes in Los Angeles for the design of healthy vegan and vegetarian menu options.
+Meredith has taught classes and workshops at Google's Los Angeles office, festivals including Wanderlust and Lightning in a Bottle, UCLA, and UC-Berkeley, in addition to offering her own cooking retreats.
+She is the creator of an award-winning organic vegan frozen yogurt, and has consulted with other restaurants and cafes in Los Angeles for the design of healthy vegan and vegetarian menu options.

 An avid yoga practitioner, Meredith cultivates the same sense of mindfulness and meditation she experiences on her yoga mat in her culinary endeavors.
 Through her keen interest in and study of Ayurveda, she integrates ancient healing principles into her menu design.
 She has, likewise, been influenced in the kitchen by Buddhist teachings transmitted by her primary teacher, Thich Nhat Hanh, and through her studies with Zen chef and monk Edward Espe Brown.
 Meredith is a member of The Center for Mindful Eating, and is an ordained member of the Order of Interbeing, Thich Nhat Hanh’s core community of lay practitioners.